The-Dawwctor/nrc/README.md

     ```
     yarn start
     ```
-    to open a localhost website.
+    to open a website through localhost.

     Alternatively, type
     ```
-    yarn build
+    yarn build &&
     yarn deploy
     ```
     and go to the website https://the-dawwctor.github.io/shrdlurn-robot/ to see the web client.
+You may need to enable unsafe scripts in order for the javascript on the web client to work.

     The website can be changed through the instructions on the SHRDLURN-robot git repository.

 3. Inside bin of the nrc git repository, you will find a run_nrc.sh script Note this opens up the applications in the background, use "jobs" to see currently running jobs and "fg" or "bg" to foreground next job or background next job

-   In order to run the nrc program, have 3 separate terminals open and start, in this order:
+   To run the program, type
    ```
    sh run_nrc.sh resources/nrc/world.urdf resources/nrc/kuka_iiwa.urdf kuka_iiwa
    ```